edendoron/bit-framework/internal/bitTestResultsExporter/README.md

 Further explanation about internal functions can be found in the source code.

-**Resources and open source packages:** https://github.com/coraxster/PriorityQueue
+**Resources and open source packages:** https://github.com/bgadrian/data-structures/tree/master/priorityqueue (MIT License).